 Other Academic Costs

-In addition to the tuition fee, you will need to consider other academic costs like application fees, healthcare, industry visits, field trips, and the purchase of study materials such as textbooks.
-Additional study-related costs are involved for some programs, such as a uniform, software, or a laptop with certain specifications.
-For example, Utrecht University charges an application fee of €100 which is non-refundable.
+In addition to tuition fees, you will need to consider other academic costs, such as application fees, healthcare and insurance costs, industry visits, field trips, and study materials such as textbooks.
+Some programs may also require a uniform, software, or a laptop with certain specifications.
+For example, Utrecht University charges a non-refundable application fee of €100, with exemptions for some applicants.

 Costs of Living in the Netherlands